Hutsell-Games/civil-war-strategy/dev/minimal-changes.md

 - WRHGAMES.DOC and README.1ST - outdated documents.
 - PRINTDOC.BAT, INSTALL.BAT, GO.BAT - not needed on modern systems.
 - CWSDOC.COM - a very basic guide to CWS
-- .MAK, .LNK - Used by the QB compiler but not necessary for QB64.
+- .MAK, .LNK, .BTM - Used by the QB compiler but not necessary for QB64.

 In addition there are a few files we want to change formats on: